ieleny/dev_linux/README.md

 > docker ps -a

 ## it
-Acessar dentro do container, exemplo: root@a695:/#
+Acessar o terminal dentro do container, exemplo: root@a695:/#
 > docker run -it ubuntu

 ## CURL LOCALHOST